 Created in the image of God, we are to be compassion too.
 With today’s emphasis on action, achievement, and "doing," it is easy to forget the importance of being and feeling with the afflicted.
 Not only does compassion recognize and suffer with the sufferer, but it also works to free the one who is suffering from whatever causes the sorrow.
 If anyone has material possessions and sees his brother in need but has no pity on him, how can the love of God be in him?
 (1 John 3:17).
 As people of compassion, we cannot look the other way while our brothers and sisters live in misery.
 Consider taking compassionate action through advocacy for the causes that touch your heart.

 Office of Human Life, Dignity, and Justice Ministries

 Mini-reflections on the Sunday scripture readings designed for persons on the run.
 "Faith Book" is also brief enough to be posted in the Sunday parish bulletins people take home.

 Throughout the world our Church has been seriously damaged by the clerical sexual abuse scandals.
 At this Eucharist we implore our Creator God to restore our dead and wounded parts to new life; to breathe the Spirit into us, as God promises to do today through the prophet Ezekiel

 So we ask ourselves:

 This is a particularly vulnerable time for state and federal prisoners.
-Conditions, even without the pandemic, are awful in our prisons.
-Imagine what it is like now with the virus spreading through the close and unhealthy prison settings.
 I invite you to write a postcard to one or more of the inmates listed below to let them know we have not forgotten them.
 If the inmate responds you might consider becoming pen pals.